How To Get Aged Care Work Experience

-Social media has made it easier than ever to get in touch with people.
-Twitter, Facebook, LinkedIn, Pinterest and other social sites are an amazing resource when it comes to job hunting.
+Social media has made it easier to connect with people.
+Twitter, Facebook, LinkedIn, Pinterest, and other social websites are amazing resources when it comes to doing a job search.

-LinkedIn is a dedicated professional network where it’s very easy to find people in positions of authority within the aged care sector.
-Many jobs are advertised directly; if not, then you can at least reach out and make contact with directors of facilities and other key decision makers.
-First, of course, you should make a great profile with a nice picture and fill it in with all your experience and qualifications!
+LinkedIn is a dedicated professional network where it’s very easy to search for and find people in positions of authority within the aged care sector.
+Many jobs are advertised directly as well.
+It’s a space where you can reach out to directors of facilities and even other students.
+Of course, you should start by creating an impressive profile containing your photo and your experiences and qualifications.

 If you need more information about the course, be sure to check out the Cert III in Aged Care page!